marcgg/marcgg.github.com/_posts/2013-01-14-html5-nodejs-websockets-games-learning.md

 ## Conclusion

-In a couple of days I threw away a lot of code because I was constantly discovering problems or learning new best practices... but that's ok, that's what simple prototypes are for!
-But how did it turn out?

-Well, overall I'm pretty happy with the result.
-In approximatively 15 hours of work I got something running and I gained a better grasp of why game developers tremble when you mention online multiplayer.
+Overall I'm pretty happy with the results.
+Even with my lack of experience in the subject I still got something running and gained a better grasp of why game developers tremble when you mention online multiplayer.

-I think the next step would be to design a game taking the constraints into account to simplify development a bit.
-You don't want a game where precision is key.
-It's possible to do it, but it seems like a huge pain.
-Taking that into consideration, you could, for instance, create a fun massively online turn-by-turn game.
+Now I think the next step would be to design a game taking the constraints discovered into account in order to simplify development.
+You don't want a game where precision and timing is key.
+You could instead create a massively online turn-by-turn game and save yourself major headaches while still producing something fun!
+It all depends if you seek a technical challenge or if you just want to create a cool project.

-Also I'll need to find a designer because my game looked like shit.
+Also I'll need to find a designer because my game looked like shit, but that's another story.

 <img src='/assets/blog/screengame.png' alt='the game' style='margin:20px auto; display: block'/>